starknet-io/SNIPs/SNIPS/snip-15.md

 In recent history, there have been several dozen transactions with such a flow.
 After the introduction of the restriction, such transactions will be reverted (in particular, their senders will pay fees).

-In our opinion, this drawback is acceptable because flows in which contracts act on behalf of accounts are possible e.g by SNIP 9 ("outside execution") https://community.starknet.io/t/snip-outside-execution/101058.
+In our opinion, this drawback is acceptable because flows in which contracts act on behalf of accounts are possible e.g by SNIP 9 ("outside execution").

 ## Backwards Compatibility